ccapeng/bookstore-doc/topic-migrate-redux-to-jotai.md

-# Migrate Django to Flask
+# Migrate Stage Management Redux to Jotai

 ## With Redux
 There are really a lot of codes.
 Dig in each files to check the detail.